rebeccacwong/cafe-game/README.md

 ## how to increase customer satisfaction
 Customers want their orders served to them in a timely fashion.
 If you keep them waiting too long, they'll get impatient and become less satisfied.
 Don't leave them waiting too long, or they'll exit the cafe entirely :(

+You can also get bonuses by seating customers in the way that they like.
+Certain customers like to be seated with others while some prefer to sit alone.
+Seating them according to their preferences will boost customer satisfaction.